orblivion/ntfy/.sandstorm/README_FUTURE.md

 MAYBE it's a different API URL with different permissions.
 Give it to Sandstorm apps, they don't need to find the Sandstorm topic, it is handed to them or something.
 You could even change it.
 I dunno if this would be useful in any way.

+But really though, it should be a powerbox thing when we get around to figuring that out.

 ## Action buttons

 See here: https://docs.ntfy.sh/publish/#action-buttons